ibm-cloud-docs/billing-usage/quotas.md

 # Checking your resource group quotas
 {: #quotas}

 Quotas provide limits for accounts, {{site.data.keyword.ibmcf_full}} orgs and spaces, and resource groups.
 This documentation discusses quotas for resource groups.
-For more information about {{site.data.keyword.ibmcf_notm}} quotas, see [Creating your web app with the {{site.data.keyword.Bluemix_notm}} console](/docs/cloud-foundry-public?topic=cloud-foundry-public-getting-started#ee_appui).
-Quotas are also different for {{site.data.keyword.vpc_full}}.
 For more information, see [Quotas and service limits](https://cloud.ibm.com/docs/vpc?topic=vpc-quotas).

 Quotas for [resource groups](/docs/account?topic=account-rgs) limit the number of apps, instances, and memory allowed for that specific resource group.
 Each resource group in your account has a specific set of quotas.
 Standard quotas are for resource groups that are created by users with a Lite account, and Pay-As-You-Go quotas are for resource groups that are created with a Pay-As-You-Go account.

 The following table shows resource group quota limits.